Ranking Survey: How to Do Ranking in Google Forms

 Step 1: Create your Google Form

-The first thing you'll need to do is create a new Google Form.
+To create ranked choice voting in Google Forms, the first thing you'll need to do is create a new form.

 Go to Google Forms.
 There are a few different templates to choose from, so feel free to pick the one that best suits your needs.
 To start from scratch, click on the "+" icon on the left to create a blank form.